Upcoming changes for this guidance

 A discussion needs to be had with the applicant early on in the assessment process, this may be necessary depending on the nature of concerns to establish whether or not it would be appropriate to continue with the assessment.

-When completing a CYRAS history check, it’s important to check for multiple records, all known aliases of the applicant and also where there is different spelling of names.
+When completing a CYRAS and CGIS history check, it’s important to check for multiple records, all known aliases of the applicant and also where there is different spelling of names.

 Applicants aren't automatically disqualified if they have criminal convictions or a history with police or Oranga Tamariki.